 Prior to the enactment of the revised Belize City Council Act (the new Act of 1999), the Town Clerk was responsible for all human resources matter.
-It can be said that the Human Resources Department developed firstly by virtue of the provisions of section 13 of the said Act which states: This department is managed by the Director of Administration Ms. Sharlene Rudon
+It can be said that the Human Resources Department developed firstly by virtue of the provisions of section 13 of the said Act which states: This department is managed by the Manager Ms. Ursula Smith and is oversee by the Director of Administration Ms. Sharlene Rudon

 - The Council shall appoint a suitably qualified person as City Administrator who shall be the Chief Executive Officer of the Council and shall be responsible for the day to day affairs of the Council.

 - The Council may appoint such other suitably qualified officers and servants as it think necessary for the efficient administration of the affairs of Belize City.

 - The power to remove, promote, or take disciplinary action against Officers and Servants of the Council, including the City Administrator, shall be and is hereby vested in the Council.

 - The Council may pay its Officers and Servants such salaries, allowances, pensions, gratuities and other benefits out of the Belize City Council Fund as it considers necessary; and the second major factor which created a Human Resources Department of the Council was the terms and conditions of the World Bank Infrastructure Project which was signed on the 8th day of February, 1994.”

 While the future business demands of the Belize City Council cannot be predicted with absolute certainty, it is conceded that the Human Resources Department must do its best to anticipate and prepare for likely possibilities.
 The harsh reality is that today’s fast-paced business world shows no signs of slowing down and the Belize City Council must enhance its ability to respond swiftly and intelligently to changing conditions.